 If you don’t want to get a secured credit card, another option is to become an “authorized user” on someone else’s card that you trust.
 Say a family member has a credit card and they add you as an authorized user.

 You will get credit for their on time payments.
 But be careful.
 Because if you’re an authorized user on someone else’s account and they make late payments, your credit score will be impacted negatively as well.
+In this case, it would be a good idea to remove yourself as an authorized user before too much damage is done.

 A credit builder loan’s sole purpose is to help build your credit.
 Similar to a secured credit card, the bank takes no risk when they give you a credit builder loan.
 This allows you to get a loan without having good credit to begin with, which helps you build your payment history.